theforeman/kafo_parsers/README.md

 #### PuppetStringsModuleParser

 If you use Puppet 4 you prefer PuppetStringsModuleParser which leverages puppet-strings to parse puppet manifests.
+This requires puppet-strings 0.99 or higher and may be installed either as a gem in the same environment, or in a Puppet AIO installation.

 ```ruby
 require 'kafo_parsers/puppet_strings_module_parser'